 - Discussed in the Cosmos: A Spacetime Odyssey episode "Hiding in the Light", which depicts the Burning of Books and Burying of Scholars that took place in the Qin dynasty.
 Neil deGrasse Tyson points to this as one of the great dangers to science and human achievement.

-- Several episodes of The Twilight Zone dealt with this:
+- Several episodes of The Twilight Zone deal with this:

 - In "Time Enough at Last", everyone looks down on and picks on Henry Bemis (Burgess Meredith) for being a reader.

 - In "The Obsolete Man", Romney Wordsworth, the librarian (also played by Burgess Meredith) is considered obsolete, as books have been banned.

 - In the '80s revival episode "Examination Day", the government exterminates anyone who scores too high on a mandatory examination at twelve years old.
 Dickie Jordan is one such victim.

 - In the miniseries V, the Visitors begin persecuting and rounding up scientists and getting humanity to go along with it, because scientists had readily identified that the Visitors were actually reptilian aliens with a nefarious agenda.